María Consuelo Araújo

 María Consuelo "Conchi" Araújo Castro (Valledupar, October 27, 1971) is a Colombian politician.
 She was Minister of Culture from 2002 to 2006, and Minister of Foreign Affairs from 2006 to 2007 in the government of Álvaro Uribe Vélez.
-Later, during the second Mayor's Office of Enrique Peñalosa, served as Secretary of Social Integration of Bogotá and as manager of TransMilenio.
+Later, during the second Mayor's Office of Enrique Peñalosa, she was Secretary of Social Integration of Bogotá and manager of TransMilenio.
 She is currently the CEO of Gran Colombia Gold Corp. and part of the Mañanas Blu team with Néstor Morales.